Upcoming Rides, Attractions, Refurbishments, and More!

 Enjoy cocktails and refreshments in a richly-colored environment, gazing upon the wonders of EPCOT through the windows.
 You’ll be able to see all the way through to World Showcase!

-Exact opening date is TBD, but it will open sometime in 2025.
+Exact opening date is TBD, but Disney says it will open “just before summer begins” in 2025.

 New Mission on Millennium Falcon: Smugglers Run